-The Society Pages is an open-access social science project headquartered in the Department of Sociology at the University of Minnesota and supported by publishing partner W.W.
+The Society Pages is an open-access social science project headquartered in the Department of Sociology at the University of Minnesota and supported by individual donors and publishing partner W.W.
 Norton & Company, Inc. TSP brings social science to broader public visibility and influence.

-Our team is made up of editors-in-chief Doug Hartmann and Chris Uggen; associate editor, Letta Page; graduate editor Evan Stewart; Jon Smajda, our web editor; development coordinator Molly Goin; our intern Hope; and an accomplished (and all-volunteer!) student board.
+Our team is made up of editors-in-chief Doug Hartmann and Chris Uggen; associate editor, Letta Page; graduate editor Evan Stewart; Jon Smajda, our web editor; our intern Brittany; and an accomplished (and all-volunteer!) student board.

 Produced directly by TSP editorial team and/or our wonderful authors and contributors, all of this original work is freely available online.
 Select pieces have been collected into topical volumes by W.W.
 Norton (thus far, The Social Side of Politics, Crime and the Punished, Color Lines and Racial Angles, and Owned).